 The library is undergoing a major renovation project beginning in late summer 2021 and this is expected to continue until 2024.
 For this duration, the library spaces may not be as quiet and there will be some changes to where students can access services.
 Additional details and updates will be provided on the library website and our social media channels (Twitter, Instagram and Facebook).

-Starting in September 2021, the Makerspace will be located in a new temporary library location, AC256, while the library undergoes extensive renovations.
+The Makerspace is temporarily closed.
 Check the Makerspace website for additional information about available equipment, services, and hours of operation.

-The BRIDGE is open this fall.
+The BRIDGE is temporarily closed.
 Check The BRIDGE website for hours of operation and services.

 Resources and information for faculty, instructors, librarians, library staff and teaching assistants to support teaching and online learning.